Floating-Base Deep Lagrangian Networks: Experiments

 \subsection{Baselines}

 To evaluate the trade-off of physics assumptions and estimation accuracy, we compare our method against different baselines for estimating the inverse dynamics model.
-We employ a feed-forward neural network (FFNN) with inputs $\CoMposang, \jointPos, \genVel, \genAcc$.
-Additionally, we use DeLaN~\cite{delan_2021} with one network using $\jointPos$ as input to estimate $\triChol(\jointPos)$ of $ \inertiaMat(\jointPos)$ in \eqref{eq:inertia_mat_wf}, and a second network that uses the entire $\genPos$ to estimate $\EPot(\genPos)$.
+We employ a multilayer perceptron (MLP) with inputs $\CoMposang$, $\jointPos$, $\genVel$, $\genAcc$.
+Additionally, we use DeLaN~\cite{delan_2021} with one network using $\jointPos$ as input to estimate $\triChol$ in \eqref{eq:inertia_mat_wf}, and a second network that uses the entire $\genPos$ to estimate $\EPot(\genPos)$.
 To evaluate the proposed potential energy parametrization in \eqref{eq:epot_from_inertia_param}, we implement a modified version of DeLaN, namely DeLaN-PP, which uses a single network for $\inertiaMat(\jointPos)$ and computes $\EPot$ from its estimated terms using \eqref{eq:epot_from_inertia_param}.
 We also consider a variant of our proposed network FeLaN, named FeLaN-BS, that incorporates only branch-induced sparsity and positive definiteness.
-In this variant, $\LinearFactor{}, \LinearCoupFactor{\mathrm{R}},$ and $\RotFactor{}$ are estimated by a neural network.
-We add the input layer $\mathbf{T}_\jointPos (\jointPos)$ to every entry, with the exception of the FFNN and the linear coordinates in DeLaN, which do not receive this input.
-We use 2 hidden layers of 32 neurons for FFNN, and 2 layers of 16 neurons for the other networks.
+In this variant, $\LinearFactor{}, \LinearCoupFactor{\mathrm{R}},$ and $\RotFactor{}$ are estimated by a single network.
+We add the input layer $\mathbf{T}_\jointPos$ to the inputs of all models, except for MLP and the linear coordinates in DeLaN.
+We use 2 hidden layers of 32 neurons for MLP, and 2 layers of 16 neurons for the other networks.